MikeORed/random-tables-mcp/README.md

 - **Loot Generation**: Create dynamic treasure and item drops
 - **NPC Generation**: Build complex NPCs with personality traits, equipment, and motivations
 - **Story Prompt Generation**: Generate creative writing prompts and plot hooks
+- **Reusable Templates**: Create standalone templates that can be used across multiple tables

 ## Template System Example

-Here’s how easy it is to chain tables together:
+Here's how easy it is to chain tables together:

 ```json
 {